gabrielh-muniz/personal-blog/src/content/blog/002_firebase_auth_react.md

 - It checks the `Authorization` header for a Bearer token.
 - If the token is missing, it responds with a 401 Unauthorized error.
-- If a token is present, it uses Firebase Admin SDS's `verifyIdToken` to ckeck the tokens's validity (signature, expiry, issuer, etc).
+- If a token is present, it uses Firebase Admin SDS's `verifyIdToken` to check the tokens's validity (signature, expiry, issuer, etc).
 - If the token is valid, it attaches the decoded user info to `req.user` and called `next()` to continue processing the request.
 - If the token is invalid, it responds with a 401 error.